Amadeus1705/The-Big-Book-of-Small-Python-Projects/README.md

 Below is a list of projects implemented so far:

 1. [*Bagels*](https://github.com/Amadeus1705/The-Big-Book-of-Small-Python-Projects/blob/main/Chapter1.py) - A deductive logic game where you must guess a number based on clues.
+2. [*Birthday Paradox*](birthday_paradox.py)  - Monte Carlo simulations to estimate the probability of shared birthdays in groups of different sizes.

 *More projects will be added as they are completed.*